Create a Ten Minute Collage

 To make your experience almost effortless, I invite you to have a stack of old magazines, books, and colourful patterned papers on hand so that you can make a ten-minute collage in the morning before you start getting ready for your day.

-Even if you are going to be home for the day, make yourself a cup of tea or coffee first thing in the morning, and create your collage immediately after you wake up so that you will be as closely connected to your unconscious mind as possible.
+Even if you are going to be home for the day, make yourself a cup of tea or coffee first thing in the morning, and create your collage immediately after you wake up so you are as closely connected to your unconscious mind as possible.

-Two or three torn images spontaneously chosen, a word, or a phrase or two is all that is required for your collage to reveal something new.
-I prefer to work with imagery but if you simply want to play with coloured papers in spontaneous, abstract ways, do.
+Two or three torn images, spontaneously chosen, along with a word, phrase, or two, is all that is required for your collage to reveal something new.
+I prefer to work with imagery, but if you want to play with coloured papers in spontaneous, abstract ways, do.